chrismorara/alx-low_level_programming/README.md

-Day :two: :five: / :three: :six: :five: of coding at ALX Learning about the C language
+Day :two: :five: / :three: :six: :five: of coding at ALX Learning about the C language (HELLO WORLD)